andybalham/blog-source-code/blog-posts/lambda-destinations.md

-# Building a state machine with Lambda destinations and CDK
+# Building a state machine with Lambda Destinations and CDK

 In this post we will look at how we can use [Lambda destinations](TODO) and CDK to create an asynchronous and idempotent state machine.
 [AWS announced Lambda destinations](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/) in November 2019, so perhaps I am a little late to the party, but I hadn't yet used them and I wanted to try them out.